jerfletcher/aws-ses-util/README.md

 # ses-util

-A CLI tool to manage AWS SES domain identities.
+A CLI tool to make it easier to add and manage AWS SES SMTP for sending email from custom domains.
+Simplifies domain verification, DNS setup, and SMTP credential generation.

 ## Features

 - **Check** a domain's verification status and get required DNS and SMTP settings.
 - **Create** a new SES domain identity if it does not exist.
 - **List** all verified email identities in a region.

 ## Installation